githubpermutation/VimFx/documentation/modes.md

   while the point of Ignore mode is to have as few as possible.
 This is the most important point of modes.

 - It decides what happens when you press keys on your keyboard.
-If your key press is part of the [shortcut] for a command, it is usually consumed by VimFx.
-If not, Normal mode and Ignore mode pass the key press on (letting it behave as if VimFx wasn’t even installed), while in [Hints mode][f-commands] _all_ key presses are captured, allowing you to type the letters of a hint marker.
+If your keypress is part of the [shortcut] for a command, it is usually consumed by VimFx.
+If not, Normal mode and Ignore mode pass the keypress on (letting it behave as if VimFx wasn’t even installed), while in [Hints mode][hint-commands] _all_ keypresses are captured, allowing you to type the letters of a hint marker.

 - It tells all parts of VimFx what mode you’re in.
 (How surprising!)
 Some features are only enabled in certain modes.
 For example, [autofocus